 The first session is 90 minutes during which I get history of the relationship and begin to identify the issues that are causing distress.
 I explain the Gottman Method and answer questions.
 After this session I send the couple an online assessment through the Gottman Institute that covers a wide range of topics.

 After both partners complete this assessment I meet individually with each one for 50-60 minutes to review their responses and obtain additional personal history.
+At this time I may assign additional proprietary assessment questionnaires I have developed to provide insight into specific issues identified.

 Sometimes couples need more than 90 minutes to address the issues in their relationship.
-A Marathon Session might be right for you if scheduling regular sessions is problematic, or you are in massive gridlock regarding an issue, or there has been a crisis that is threatening the relationship.
+An Intensive or Marathon Session might be right for you if scheduling regular sessions is problematic, or you are in serious gridlock regarding an issue, or there has been a crisis that is threatening the relationship.
+This is also beneficial for couples who don't live in the area.
 These sessions allow us time to fully explore what's going on and practice strategic interventions that address your situation.
-Booking the time ahead assures that we can continue to work on the issue without me having to end the session because we’ve run out of time and another appointment is scheduled.
-I'm happy to work with you to schedule what is needed for your relationship and your situation.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.